DDR-1/ifeedback/README.md

 This will start the React development server on port 3000 and automatically open a web browser to view the application.

 ## Endpoints
-GET /backend/getSubmissions: retrieve submissions.
+GET /backend/getSubmissions: retrieve submissions.\n
-POST /backend/submitQuestions: Submit new feedback.
+POST /backend/submitQuestions: Submit new feedback.\n
 POST /backend/submitQuestions: Submit new additional questions.

 ## Contributing